A historic pub interior of national importance

 This pub-cum-hotel, designed by architect C.H.
 Worley, went up in 1898–9 at the height of the great London pub-building boom and was one of the most opulent around.
 It had a restaurant on the second floor and a concert room on the first.
 The large left-hand room was a billiard room while the right-hand space was originally divided into five compartments including a ladies’ bar.
 The space in between was called the saloon and has a marble counter, a remarkable marble fireplace, and richly treated ceiling.
 Until 1987 it was known as the Crown Hotel (the name appears on a clock in the servery), but took its present title thanks to a wondrous myth.
-The story went that the entrepreneur responsible, Frank Crocker, thought the Great Central Railway, then making it’s way into London, would end up by his new venture.
+The story went that the entrepreneur responsible, Frank Crocker, thought the Great Central Railway, then making its way into London, would end up by his new venture.
 In fact, it terminated a mile away at Marylebone.
 Ruin, disaster, despair, and he threw himself to his death from an upper window.
-In reality the destination had been approved back in 1893 and Frank actually died a natural death in 1904 at the tender age of 41.
+In reality the destination had been approved back in 1893 and Frank actually died a natural death in 1904 at the tender age of 41: his estate wqas worth £4108 12s.
+9d. so he wasfar from impoverished.
+He is buried in Kensal Green Center.
 The building reopened in 2014 after ten years’ closure and is now more of a restaurant than a traditional pub.

 Crocker's was a show-case Victorian pub of 3 storeys and attic, built in 1898-9 of red and plum brick.
 It has an elaborate, eclectic style to the designs (Oct.
 1897) of architect C.H.
 Worley of Welbeck Street for the entrepreneur Frank Crocker.
 No expense was spared to fit it out and it served also as a hotel and restaurant, conveniently placed near Lord's cricket ground.